OCA/server-tools/excel_import_export/README.rst

 3. Create report model as models.Transient, then define search criteria fields, and get reporing data into ``results`` field -- <report>.py
 4. Create/Design Excel Template File (.xlsx), in the template, name the underlining tab used for report results -- <report_file>.xlsx
 5. Create instruction dictionary for report in xlsx.template model -- templates.xml

+To add the export to an email template:

+1. On Settings page, check the box 'Available On Mail'
+2. Add email(s) template that you want on the field 'Email Template'

 **Note:**